Fragile base class

 One possible solution is to make instance variables private to their defining class and force subclasses to use accessors to modify superclass states.
 A language could also make it so that subclasses can control which inherited methods are exposed publicly.
 These changes prevent subclasses from relying on implementation details of superclasses and allow subclasses to expose only those superclass methods that are applicable to themselves.

-Another alternative solution could be to have an interface instead of superclass.
+An alternative solution is to have an interface instead of superclass.

 The fragile base class problem has been blamed on open recursion (dynamic dispatch of methods on this), with the suggestion that invoking methods on this default to closed recursion (static dispatch, early binding) rather than open recursion (dynamic dispatch, late binding), only using open recursion when it is specifically requested; external calls (not using this) would be dynamically dispatched as usual.

 Java example

 The following trivial example is written in the Java programming language and shows how a seemingly safe modification of a base class can cause an inheriting subclass to malfunction by entering an infinite recursion which will result in a stack overflow.